Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In our work, we have proposed a multi-level MIL framework with Transformer method for long-sequence MIL tasks.
-The proposed model first splits bag-level data into sub-bags, by introducing messenger mechanism to each sub-bags, it can build hierarchical bags for less computational cost of non-approximate MSA.
-Benefiting from non-approximate MSA mechanism and its multi-level framework, MMIL-Transformer can better establish local-global connections with less complexity, which makes it more suitable for unbalanced/balanced MIL classification.
-MMIT-Transformer outperforms the state-of-the-art MIL methods in terms of both AUC and accuracy over public datasets.
+In our work, we proposed MMIL, a multi-level MIL learning strategy.
+Based on this strategy, we construct a MMIL-Transformer model for long-sequence MIL tasks.
+The proposed model first splits bag-level data into sub-bags, then builds hierarchical bags from those sub-bags for the following stages.
+This enables MMIL-Transformer to apply non-approximate MSA. which significantly enhances its performance.
+Moreover, the masking mechanism equivalently enhances the data while also further reducing the computational complexity.
+Overall, MMIL is an effective MIL learning strategy, by which MMIL-Transformer can better establish local-global connections with less complexity.
+This makes it more suitable for large-scale unbalanced/balanced MIL learning.

 \paragraph{Limitations and Future Work} When dealing with CAMELYON16, we find the performance is more sensitive to the grouping results due to the unbalanced problem.
 There should be a more suitable grouping operator for making the performance more stable.
 We will explore these issues in the follow-up work.